-- Successful completion of a criminal back-ground check does not ensure eligibility for licensure or future employment. - Clinical agencies can establish more stringent standards, if they so desire, to meet regulatory requirements for their facility. - Clinical agencies can conduct additional background checks and drug screening at their discretion. - If a student is found ineligible for clinical placement at any time during the program, they cannot meet clinical learning objectives and will be administratively withdrawn. - Students asked to leave the program for violation(s) of COM's or the program's code of conduct, ethical standards, academic honesty, civil rights, or harassment policies are not eligible for readmission. - Students may be barred from taking the Texas State licensing exam based on prior criminal convictions.
-Please review the [Texas Medical Board - Medical Radiologic Technologist Licensing website.](#)
+- Successful completion of a criminal background check does not ensure eligibility for licensure or future employment. - Clinical agencies can establish more stringent standards, if they so desire, to meet regulatory requirements for their facility. - Clinical agencies can conduct additional background checks and drug screening at their discretion. - If a student is found ineligible for clinical placement at any time during the program, they cannot meet clinical learning objectives and will be administratively withdrawn. - Students asked to leave the program for violation(s) of COM's, or the program's code of conduct, ethical standards, academic honesty, civil rights, or harassment policies are not eligible for readmission. - Students may be barred from taking the ARRT Registry exam or apply for licensure in Texas based on prior criminal convictions.
+Please review the [ARRT website](#) and the [Texas Medical Board - Medical Radiologic Technologist Licensing website](#).